 Pay Keen Attention to Your Body

 Unless you are enrolled for a private yoga class, then your body should be your instructor and not the yogi.
 You need always to pay close attention to your body at all times.
 When it gives you a signal that something is too intense for you, then you should stop there.
 Feel free to tell your instructor that a particular pose isn’t working out for you.
-Also, learn to take breaks.
+Also, learn to take breaks but be patient.
+Yoga is the best thing for sore back muscles.

 Do Not Compete with Anyone